global-asp/asp-source/en/0235_crushed-louse.md

 greeting them.

 ##
-The voice said, “I am a louse.
+The voice said, "I am a louse.
 Open the pot and have food.
 Open the earthenware pot and
-drink amahewu.”
+drink amahewu."

 ##
 Then the louse put on its skin